prominenceai/deepstream-services-library/docs/building-dsl.md

 to use 4 CPU cores for the parallel.

 ### Make and install the shared library
 Once the object files have been created by calling `make`, the source-only objects can be re-linked into the `libdsl.so` with the following Makefile option.
-Root level privledges are required for the Makefile to copy the lib to `/usr/local/lib` once built.
+Root level privileges are required for the Makefile to copy the lib to `/usr/local/lib` once built.

 ```
 sudo make lib